OlivaVe/project1_team7/README.md

 Question 1: Are Natural Disasters increasing or  decreasing over time?
 And, which ones are the most common?
 Git branch: erik_script.py, file name: Question #1.ipynb

 Question 2: How do different disasters occur in different world regions recently?
-Git branch: karen_script.py, file name: main_karen.ipynb
+Git branch: karen_script.py, file name: Question #2.ipynb

 Question 3: Is there a correlation between all the data?
 Git branch: oliva_script.py, fiel name: Question #3.ipynb

 Question 4: What happened to the number of deaths and number of disasters over the years?
 How can we explain it?
-Git branch: pedro_script, file name: pedro_script.ipynb
+Git branch: pedro_script, file name: Question #4.ipynb

 We uploaded the major findings word document on the MAIN branch, the file name is: P1_T7_WrittenAnalysis.docx.pdf